 (Content that will be published after March 1, 2019)

 - Web & Digital Communications will be contacting all registered CMS users and providing them with new 40-minute online CMS web accessibility training link

 - After completing the training, the CMS accessibility tool will be enabled for your account - it will scan any new pages you publish and assist you with correcting accessibility errors it finds.
 Use of the tool will be explained in the training, and we can answer any of your questions along the way.

-- By March 1st, 2019, the ability to publish content in the CMS may be revoked from users who have not completed the new accessibility training.
+- By March 1st, 2019, the ability to publish content in the CMS was revoked from users who had not completed the new accessibility training.

 Regarding existing content: